sallonoroff/sallonoroff.github.io/_posts/2010-07-19-it-could-be-me-draw-20.md

 tags:
   - it could be me
 ---
-Here&#8217;s the outcome of the 20th weekly It Could Be Me lottery draw&#8230;
+Here's the outcome of the 20th weekly It Could Be Me lottery draw&#8230;

 Numbers drawn: **15, 28, 32, 43, 44, 45** + bonus ball **20**